andresvial/product-dashboard/README.md

 If a stakeholder wants to get more info to make their own conclusions about the metrics, they can then go to the table and check the details of the products.
 For this, I decided to use a Drawer (Sheet in Shadcn) for the details of each product, so the user can quickly jump between products without having a horrible UX experience changing pages back and forth.

-Also, to avoid showing every single product in the table, I decided to use a pagination component from Shadcn UI to show 10 at a time.
+Also, to avoid showing every single product in the table and having a very long page, I decided to use a pagination component from Shadcn UI to show 10 at a time.

 ## Current Limitations